launchnlp/ExpertLongBench/README.md

 ### Prepare Data

-Our data contains private samples.
-Please contact the authors for obtaining data.
+Our data contains public and private samples.
+We recommend starting with the public set for initial testing and development.
+You're welcome to submit your model for evaluation on the private set — just make sure to include your results on the public set.
+Refer to the [ExpertLongBench page](https://huggingface.co/spaces/launch/ExpertLongBench) for model submission details.

 The data should be placed inside `exp/data`.
 Create the folder if it does not exist.

 ```
 ./shell_scripts/create_task_output_requests.sh